 Loss allowances for trade receivables is measured at an amount equal to lifetime expected credit losses.
-Lifetime expected credit losses are the Loss anowances for trade receivances is measured at an amount equal to ineture expected credit losses.
-Lifetime expected credit loss especial credit losses that result from all possible default events over the expected life of a financial instrument.
+Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instrument.
 Lifetime expected credit loss is computed based on a provision matrix which takes in to the account risk profiling of customers and historical credit loss experience adjusted for forward looking information.
 For other financial assets, expected credit loss is measured at the amount equal to twelve months expected credit loss unless there has been a significant increase in credit risk from initial recognition, in which case those are measured at lifetime expected credit loss.